withastro/docs/src/pages/en/guides/typescript.md

 ## Troubleshooting

-### Typing multiple JSX frameworks at the same time
+### Errors Typing multiple JSX frameworks at the same time

 An issue may arise when using multiple JSX frameworks in the same project, as each framework requires different, sometimes conflicting, settings inside `tsconfig.json`.